tef/trpc/README.md

-# trpc: rpc can be better than this

-Being better than other rpc frameworks is a bold claim, so forgive me for taking some of your time to demonstrate it.
+# trpc

+trpc is a toolkit for writing and interacting with client-server APIs.

+trpc is also a command line tool: you don't need to implement a client, or a server, to use it.

+trpc is also a framework: you can mix and match rpc and crud, break up large or long responses without breaing clients, and y can even generate the schema from the code, too!

+trpc is also restful rpc framework, but that's not important and no-one cares

 This is a proof of concept library, so forgive me again for implementing before documenting.
-Every example works.
+Every example works, except where noted.

 # You don't have to write server code